ianmaclarty/amulet/doc/export.md

 # Exporting

-To generate distribution packages for Windows, Mac OS X, Linux, HTML5, and iOS use the amulet export command.
+To generate distribution packages for Windows, Mac OS X, iOS, Linux and HTML5, use the amulet export command.

-Run the following command from the directory containing you Lua, image and sound files:
+Run the following command from the directory containing your lua, image and audio files:

 ~~~ {.console}
 > amulet export
 ~~~

-This will generate zip files for each target platform in the current directory.
+This will generate package files for each supported platform in the current directory.
+If you just want to generate a package for one platform you can pass one of the options `-windows`, `-mac`, `-ios`, `-linux` or `-html`.

 All files in the directory with the following extensions will be included as data in the distribution: `.lua`, `.png`, `.jpg`, `.ogg` and `.obj`.